trishamarchena/Feed-me-/README.md

 ## Post MVP

 - going over the search button gives you a different color every time you hover over it
+- limit of a certain amount of restaurants on the page
+- load more option

 ## Goals